State Law Guide · Updated January 2026

 Your Cancellation Rights

-Once you submit a cancellation request, the dealer or administrator has 60 days to process your refund.
-Failure to comply may result in 10% per month late penalty.
+Once you submit your request, the dealer or administrator has 30 days to respond.
+Failure to comply may result in 10% per month late penalty after 30 days.

 Get a Demand Letter That Cites New York Law

-Our tool generates a formal f&i product cancellation letter citing New York General Business Law Article 79 and state-specific provisions for maximum leverage.
+Our tool generates a formal f&i product cancellation letter citing New York Insurance Law Article 79 and state-specific provisions for maximum leverage.

 Legal Demand Letter